-9/9/2019 note from CTE Meeting: Strongworkforce (Dejah Swingle) is compiling an alumni database (contact person is Jacinta); Goal is to attain updated information from the Banner system and other sources like the Strongworkforce Alumni database.
+Priority Topic Questions Lead(s) Completed 9/9/2019 note from CTE Meeting: Strongworkforce (Dejah Swingle) is compiling an alumni database (contact person is Jacinta); Goal is to attain updated information from the Banner system and other sources like the Strongworkforce Alumni database.
+Timeline: Fall 2020.
+2 Integrate Wage Gain Data Into Banner How can we use wage data for strategic planning at the college level?

-Timeline: Spring 2020.

-2 Integrate Wage Gain How can we use wage data for strategic All ongoing Data Into Banner planning at the college level?
 Program level?
+All ongoing Notes/reporting